TESOL Admissions FAQ

 At present, the International Students & Scholars Office requires all international applicants to submit the International Student Financial Affidavit Form, financial documents such as bank statement(s), and a copy of your passport page showing the expiration date.
 International students already attending another U.S. university should also submit copies of their current visa, I-94, and I-20 as well.
-This information may change, however, so please visit the International Students & Scholars website and Admissions & Records page for prospective international students to verify that these are the current requirements.
+This information may change, however, so please visit the International Students & Scholars website page for prospective international students to verify that these are the current requirements.

 I am an international student.
 How and when should I send the documentation for my I-20?